Game-day experience: Aggressive drunks

-The NFL worked to minimize such behavior a few years ago by encouraging delayed opening of parking lots, smaller beer sizes and limiting alcoholic purchases.
+The NFL worked to minimize such behavior a few years ago by encouraging the delayed opening of parking lots, smaller beer sizes, and a limit on alcoholic purchases.
 Whether or not those measures have helped, your initial Twitter response suggested continued perceptions of a significant problem.

 @Kevin_Swiontek tweeted: "It's like people view it as an excuse to get drunk and act like fools."
 Added @rugdog100: "Most uncomfortable situation is when a drunk is constantly cussing (dropping F-bombs) and there are kids nearby."

 @SaysTheWiseman suggested fans should consider the environment and context before buying tickets: "If they want a kid friendly crowd, parents should take their kids to ChuckECheese or Disney instead."
 But, tweeted @_FrankPeters_: "They don't just ruin the game for the families but for everyone."

 The majority of fans, of course, arrive at stadiums with good intentions and behave well.
 The problem: It takes only a couple of belligerent fans to create an uncomfortable situation for a large area of the stands.

 Anger and aggressiveness can spread, depending on the game situation and the team affiliation of the fans involved.
 Just go to YouTube and search "NFL fan fights" to see what happens next.
 A scene you would expect near closing time at a bar plays out on a Sunday afternoon in broad daylight.